 Municipal Addressing information is assigned and maintained by the County's Taxation & Assessment Department.
 When an owner or developer requires a Municipal Address for a new development, an address will be assigned by the County as a standard step in the development process.

 The methods used in addressing are modelled after documentation published by Alberta Municipal Affairs and are widely used by rural municipalities throughout Alberta.

 Standards for signs and the placements of signs have been established in County of Newell Bylaw 1922-18.

-For more detail on understanding the determination of rural addresses please open the document, Understanding Municipal Addressing.
+For more detail on understanding the determination of rural addresses please read Understanding Municipal Addressing.